 - Lift a few times a day.
 If you don’t have weights at home, lifting a hardbound book or a 2-pound object not only tones your muscles, but it’s also good for the heart.

 - Seize an opportunity to move.
 Whenever you see an opportunity to move, be sure to take it.
 Instead of using the elevator, take the stairs.
+But remember to let your doctor know if this may cause shortness of breath or fatigue, based on past experience, as this may be an early sign of a heart problem.
 If your destination is near, try walking or cycling instead of driving.

 Cigarettes are filled with chemicals that harm not just the heart, but also the blood vessels.
 Additionally, it reduces the oxygen level in the blood.